 We appreciate our community partners who have worked with us on this project.
 They are committed to spreading justice, knowledge and hope throughout North Texas.

 Music Inspired By The Black Church

 Enjoy a selection of gospel music hand-picked by KERA 90.1 FM’s sister station, KXT 91.7 FM.
 (If you don’t have a Spotify account and want to listen to the whole playlist, you can sign up for free when prompted.)

 The Black Church Trailer

-Part I of this moving series by Henry Louis Gates, Jr., airing February 16, explores the roots of African American religion.
-Part II, airing February 17, traces how the Black church expanded to address social inequality and minister to those in need.
+Part I of this moving series by Henry Louis Gates, Jr. explores the roots of African American religion.
+Part II traces how the Black church expanded to address social inequality and minister to those in need.
 Read more about the film.

-How could a nation embrace the Christian Gospel and Constitution that were so clearly anti-slavery and still justify slavery?
-Watch Part 1 of WETA National Digital’s animated series exploring the key historical figures that made the Black church possible in America.
+How could a nation embrace a gospel and Constitution that were so clearly anti-slavery and still justify slavery?
+Watch Part 1 of WETA’s animated series exploring key Black church figures in America.
 Read more about the videos.

 NPR TINY DESK VIDEO

 “I know you’re at home right now, in your draws, listening to some Jesus music.
 It’s ok.
 Jesus loves you in your draws!”
-For three decades, Kirk Franklin has been widely regarded for revolutionizing gospel.
-Listen to his remote NPR Tiny Desk concert, recorded at Uncle Jessie’s Kitchen, a studio in downtown Arlington — right in the heart of North Texas.
+For three decades, Kirk Franklin has been widely regarded for revolutionizing gospel music.
+Listen to his remote NPR Tiny Desk concert, recorded right in the heart of North Texas at Uncle Jessie’s Kitchen, a studio in downtown Arlington.

 ▸ Explore U.S. racial justice and Black history with our collection of PBS documentaries and programs.